Ivan-Shish/Aleo/setup1-verifier/README.md

 ## Log levels

 The `setup1-verifier` binary is set up to read the `RUST_LOG` environment variable to control the logs.
-Here are some examples
+Here are some examples:
 ```bash
 # INFO, WARN and ERROR messages will be logged
 RUST_LOG=info ./setup1-verifier MODE COORDINATOR_API_URL VIEW_KEY